Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Smooth case: survey

-For $d=3$ Landau levels are rather bottoms of the branches of the continuous spectrum and the non-degeneracy condition is not that crucial: the best possible remainder estimate is $O(h ^{-2}+\mu h ^{-1})$ while the worst possible remainder estimate depends on the smoothness of the reduced operator (presuming nothing wrong happened during reduction) and is $O(h ^{-2}+\mu h ^{-1-{\frac 2 {l+2}}})$ in the heuristic accordance with \cite{Ivr5}.
+Meanwhile for $d=3$ Landau levels are rather bottoms of the branches of the continuous spectrum and the non-degeneracy assumption is not that crucial: the best possible remainder estimate is $O\bigl(h ^{-2}+\mu h ^{-1}\bigr)$ while the worst possible remainder estimate depends on the smoothness of the reduced operator (presuming nothing wrong happened during reduction) and is $O\bigl(h ^{-2}+\mu h ^{-1- 2/(l+2)}\bigr)$ in the heuristic accordance with section~\ref{book_new-sect-5-3}.